First 100 days of the first Trump presidency: Notable non-Cabinet positions

 According to a database compiled by The Washington Post in collaboration with the Partnership for Public Service, as of April 27, 473 of the 554 key executive branch nominations that require Presidential nomination and Senate confirmation, had not yet been appointed, including "Cabinet secretaries, deputy and assistant secretaries, chief financial officers, general counsel, heads of agencies, ambassadors and other critical leadership positions."
-Only three of the 119 Department of State executive branch positions have been filled and only one position in the Department of Defense—the Secretary of Defense, James Mattis—has been filled out of 53 key positions.
-Trump has not yet nominated anyone for 49 of these positions.
-On February 28, in an exclusive interview Tuesday with Fox & Friends, said, "a lot of those jobs, I don't want to appoint, because they're unnecessary to have. ...
+Only 3 of the 119 Department of State executive branch positions had been filled and only one position in the Department of Defense—the Secretary of Defense, James Mattis—had been filled out of 53 key positions.
+Trump had not yet nominated anyone for 49 of these positions.
+On February 28, in an exclusive interview Tuesday with Fox & Friends, Trump said, "a lot of those jobs, I don't want to appoint, because they're unnecessary to have. ...
 You know, we have so many people in government, even me.
 I look at some of the jobs and it's people over people over people.
 I say, 'What do all these people do?'
 You don't need all those jobs ...
 Many of those jobs I don't want to fill.
 I say, isn't that a good thing?
 That's not a bad thing.
 That's a good thing.
 We're running a very good, efficient government."

 Prior to taking office, Trump named several important White House advisers to positions that do not require Senate confirmation, including Stephen K. Bannon as his "senior counselor and chief West Wing strategist" and Reince Priebus as Chief of Staff, with a mission "as equal partners to transform the federal government."
-Other important advisers outside of the Cabinet include (Counselor to the President) Kellyanne Conway, Senior Advisor (National Security Advisor) Michael Flynn (replaced by H. R. McMaster) and (National Trade Council) Director Peter Navarro.
-(Homeland Security Adviser) Thomas P. Bossert, (Regulatory Czar) Carl Icahn, (White House Counsel) Donald F. "Don" McGahn II, and (Press Secretary) Sean Spicer.
+Other important advisers outside of the Cabinet included Counselor to the President Kellyanne Conway, National Security Advisor Michael Flynn (later replaced by H. R. McMaster), National Trade Council Director Peter Navarro.
+Homeland Security Advisor Thomas P. Bossert, Regulatory Czar Carl Icahn, White House Counsel Donald F. "Don" McGahn II, and Press Secretary Sean Spicer.